Gaspésie

 The natural heritage of Gaspésie is truly exceptional.
 This region is home to Chaleur Bay, one of the most beautiful bays in the world; some of the province’s highest summits in the Chic-Choc Mountains; world-renowned salmon rivers; Parc national de Miguasha, a UNESCO World Heritage Site; and three other national parks: Parc national de la Gaspésie, Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé.

 Hikers can explore the wild beauty of the region along the 644 kilometres (400 miles) of the International Appalachian Trail, which runs from Matapédia to Cap Gaspé in Forillon National Park.
-In September 2015, the French Hiking Federation (FFRP) will recognize the Québec segment of this trail as the first long-distance hiking route (GR®) in North America.
+In September 2015, the French Hiking Federation (FFRP) recognized the Québec segment of this trail as the first long-distance hiking route (GR®) in North America.

 A multicultural mosaic